 After high school, I packed my belongings into an old Chevrolet and hit the road.
 I soon found myself in San Diego, where I fell into the world of small boats.
 I totaled the Chevy and bought a VW Thing with the insurance money.
 After working a string of dead-end jobs - busboy, hotel laundry room staff, call center employee, part-time bank teller - I followed a girlfriend to the US Virgin Islands on a one-way ticket and talked my way into a job washing boats for $9 an hour.
 The girl didn't last, but by some minor miracle I managed to turn the job into a career on boats that took me from Venezuela to Halifax.
 I worked on everything from inflatable rubber rafts in South Carolina to megayachts in the Caribbean to light tugs in Boston Harbor.

 I moved to Boston for another girl in November of 2000.
 That didn't work out either, but it made me realize it was time to think about a career that was a little more stable.
 In 2002, I enrolled in the geology program at Northeastern University with a concentration on marine studies.
 I figured I would build on my boating experience and end up with a professional job that still allowed me to get out on the water from time to time.
 But a chance co-op placement at the EPA in 2004 changed those plans.
-Ten years later, I am still at the EPA, where I have become a national expert on the ins and outs of energy efficient sewage treatment, anaerobic digestion, and the complexities of modern waste management in a rapidly changing world.
+Fourteen years later, I am still at the EPA, where I have become a national expert on municipal water innovation, which we desperately need in a rapidly changing world.
 Turns out this is an industry headed for a major shift in how it does business.
 I'm excited to be a part of it, and to see what happens next.

 Outside of work, I have fallen into a community of artists, makers, and doers.
 These are the people who make Boston an incredible place to live and work.
 I am humbled to have been accepted into this community of people who are infinitely talented in ways I can only dream of being.
 I make my contribution by organizing events for them to show off their skills.
 These events are my gift to this community that has accepted me, and to the City of Boston.